Use a Virtualized Smart Card

 Alternatively, a system can be accessed using the Jump To functionality from within the representative console.
 Using the Jump To functionality does not require the virtual smart card driver to be pre-installed on the customer's system.
 In this scenario, Bomgar installs the driver as part of the Jump to the end system being accessed.

-Note: The customer smart card driver is ONLY installed during a Jump To push when the representative performing the Jump has the representative smart card driver installed on his or her local system.
+Note: The customer smart card driver is ONLY installed during a Jump To push when the representative performing the Jump has the representative smart card driver installed on their local system.

 If using a customer-initiated session, the elevation service must be pre-installed on the remote computer, and its service must be running.
 Also, the appropriate virtual smart card drivers must be installed on both your local system and the remote system, with their services running.

 Begin a screen sharing session, and then click the Smart Card button to access a dropdown of available smart card readers on your system.1If the smart card button does not appear in the screen sharing tool bar, make sure the representative smart card service is running on your local computer.
 If the smart card button is present but disabled, make sure the customer smart card service is running on the remote computer.
 Select the reader you would like to share with the remote computer.
 Once the reader has been virtualized on the remote system, a message indicating that you have shared this reader is logged in the chat window.
 The smart card in the selected reader is now available to use on the remote computer, just as if it were physically present on the system being supported.